 ARTICLE XII: Awards

-Sec 1: The Trial Host for the National Championships is responsible for the payment the Awards Package.
+Sec 1: The Trial Host for the National Championships is responsible for the payment of the Awards Package.
 The â€śAwards Packageâ€ť will be a package that exemplifies the standard of excellence that the dog and handler has achieved as National Champion, Reserve Champion and 2nd Runner up for all 3 divisions.